Jimi Petulla: Radio career

 Petulla started his career in media as a disc jockey at WOYL in Oil City, Pennsylvania while still in high school.
 After graduating from Oil City High School, Petulla moved to Cleveland, Ohio for a disc jockey job at Y103 FM.

 Two years later, the station’s general manager moved to the Bay Area and took Petulla with him to be his drive time DJ at KFOX radio in San Jose, California.
 While working there, Petulla was approached by the Columbia School of Broadcasting (CSB) who were impressed by the radio commercials he had done for them.

 Soon, Petulla was teaching a course for CSB on radio broadcasting and eventually became General Manager of their San Jose branch.
 While working in this position Petulla decided that classroom education really wasn’t suited for education in broadcasting or other media.
 He conceived of the mentor/apprentice method of education and presented it to the executive board at CSB.
 When CSB declined to pursue Petulla’s vision, he left the company and formed Radio Connection.

 Career as an entrepreneur

-Radio Connection was launched in 1986, with student placed by Petulla inside a real radio station to serve as apprentices while learning the trade from an on-air radio DJ.
+Radio Connection was launched in 1986, with students placed by Petulla inside a real radio station to serve as apprentices while learning the trade from an on-air radio DJ.
 Petulla launched Recording Connection in 1989 which again used the mentor/apprentice method of education for aspiring audio engineers and music producers.

 Along the way, Petulla became interested in movie-making and in 1999 launched Film Connection, a mentor-apprentice school for aspiring filmmakers.

 Today, Radio Connection, Recording Connection, Film Connection, and CASA Schools are part of RRFC, Inc.